-This feels like a tightness in the face, you know that feeling when you leave a clay mask on for a little too long?
+This feels like a tightness in the face… kinda like that feeling when you leave a clay mask on for a little too long.

-It could be in one area (often the jaw or forehead) or all over.
+It could be in one area (often the jaw or forehead) or all over your face.

 You may also experience pain that feels like a dull throbbing ache or even shooting pains anywhere in your face.